DuxVictorum/learnshell/learnawk/notes-01.md

 The awk language looks at every line in the file/input and processes it according to the pattern.
 **If the pattern matches the input, then the action is performed.**
+It is common, however, for an awk command to leave either the pattern or action side empty.
+In that case, awk applies the **default**:
 - If the pattern portion is left empty, the default pattern is to match the entire record.
 - If the action portion is left empty (i.e. no square brackets at all), the default action is to print the entire record.